oliwiah/Conway_Game_Of_Life/README.md

 3. Press **Play** and see how it lives.
 4. By putting your mouse over the board, you create new live cells.
 5. You can pause anytime by pressing **Pause** button.
+6. When there are only dead cells left, game ends :end:

 ### Rules